Who is Maya?

 Our Mission

-- presenting authentic stories of contemporary relevance
+- Telling authentic stories

-To promote workforce inclusion across the arts:
+Developing inclusive workforce practices across the arts:

 Latest Activity

-In 2024 we are delighted to have:-
+In 2024 we were delighted to have:-

 Our offie nominated, 4* interactive family musical, Súper Chefs by Betsy Picart, on tour.